 The newer meals I tried are on top.
 Click on the name for a thorough review.

 Hearty Veggie Bolognese with Red Lentil Ziti & Parmesan Cheese

 In all, they were clearly superior to frozen meals, and they were of about the same quality as meals you make from meal kits, and – depending on the restaurant choices in your area – probably about the same quality as takeout/delivery.
 I think at $10/meal, they’re a bit overpriced – but at $7 (what I paid for each with a promo), they make a lot of sense – at least if you are not a picky eater, and you don’t mind repeating your meals frequently.

 I think that if you like enough of their offerings, Freshly is a good solution for people who want a nice meal at work/school and don’t want to go out to a restaurant or get take/out.
 They are certainly very quick to microwave.
 They also work for families like mine where it’s hard to know who is going to be eating dinner at home each night.
 If they had a whole line of vegan meals, I might very well get them for my vegan daughter.
 And they are definitely a good idea for single people who don’t want to cook for themselves every night.

 But obviously, they cannot replace family dinners – the idea of each one of us eating something from a microwave is sad.
 If you are a family that sits together for the dinner every night, these are not for you.

-If you do subscribe, you can use this referral link to get $20 off your first two boxes ($40 of total).
+If you do subscribe, you can use this referral link to get $30 off your first three 6-meal boxes ($90 off total).